b3yond/solidarityGame/CONCEPT.md

 At best, momentary, spontaneous coalitions have to be forged to pass a law.
 There is no ingame tool for permanent coalitions.

+senators can introduce laws and have additional rights. the parliament has to approve each law.
+24h pass until the vote takes place.

 Everyone can candidate for an office, usually you found and join political parties though.
+To rise inside a political party, you have to win street credibility through activism.
 Everyone except refugees have voting rights.

+3 senators
+* have initiative right, can propose policy modules
+* hawk can command police
+* parrot can speak to all citizens on fakebook
+* raven can absolve crimes, immunize people, and issue an arrest warrant

+parlament
+* 50 members
+* no obligatory compliance / Koalitionszwang

 ### Policy Modules